s3achan/Titanic-Survival-Eda/README.md

 ## 📌 Project Overview

-This project performs an in-depth **Exploratory Data Analysis (EDA)** of the famous Titanic passenger dataset.
-The main goal is to uncover the most important factors that influenced survival during the tragic sinking of the RMS Titanic on April 15, 1912.
+This project presents an exploratory data analysis (EDA) of the Titanic passenger dataset with the goal of identifying patterns and factors associated with passenger survival.
+The analysis focuses on demographic, socioeconomic, and travel-related attributes to understand how different variables influenced survival outcomes during the disaster.

-We examine how **demographic**, **socio-economic**, and **travel-related** characteristics affected passengers' chances of survival.

 ## 📂 Dataset